david-yost/BookNotes/transformed.md

 4. Feasability risk - Do we know how to build and scale this solution with the staff, time, technology, and data we have?

 - Product Manager - responsible for the value and viability risks and achieving the targeted product outcomes.
-- Product Designer - resxponsible for the usability risk and product experience.
+- Product Designer - responsible for the usability risk and product experience.
 - Tech Lead - responsible for the feasibility risk and product delivery.

 #### Product Leaders